-Americans for a Clean Energy Grid (ACEG) is the only broad-based public interest advocacy coalition focused on the need to expand, integrate, and modernize the North American high-voltage grid.
+Americans for a Clean Energy Grid (ACEG) is the only non-profit broad-based public interest advocacy coalition focused on the need to expand, integrate, and modernize the North American high-voltage grid.

 Expanded high-voltage transmission will make America’s electric grid more affordable, reliable, and sustainable and allow America to tap all economic energy resources, overcome system management challenges, and create thousands of well-compensated jobs.
 But an insular, outdated and often short-sighted regional transmission planning and permitting system stands in the way of achieving those goals.

 ACEG brings together the diverse support for an expanded and modernized grid from business, labor, consumer and environmental groups, and other transmission supporters to educate policymakers and key opinion leaders to support policy which recognizes the benefits of a robust transmission grid.
 ACEG is a 501(c)(3) organization.

 ACEG’s mission is to educate policymakers and stakeholders to adopt and implement policies and regulations supporting the expansion, modernization, and integration of the high-voltage electric transmission grid as a prerequisite to achieving a clean-energy economy—one that attains the scientifically-validated global objective of reducing greenhouse gas emissions by 80%.

 ACEG’s diverse stakeholders uniformly recognize the necessity to continue momentum toward a sustainable, decarbonized economy, but also understand that the challenges facing the grid can only be met if there is broad public and policymaker recognition that its many benefits dramatically exceed its costs, and an opportunity to earn a return on the significant investments that will be required.